-In this article, we will show you the many ways you can edit your subtitles using the Amara Editor: from making changes to the entire subtitle set to each individual subtitle cell.
-A set of subtitles is made up of all of the subtitle cells shown in the bottom middle section of the editor:
+In this article, we will show you how to edit your subtitles using the Amara Editor: from applying changes to the entire subtitle set to each individual subtitle cell.
+Most of your work will be done in the editing panel:

 You can use ⌘ + Z or Ctrl + Z to undo the most recent change.
-To redo a change that you have undone, use ⌘ + Y or Ctrl + Y. Alternately, you can click the Undo and Redo options in the dropdown menu under the wrench icon.
+To redo a change that you have undone, use ⌘ + Y or Ctrl + Y. Alternatively, you can click the Undo and Redo options in the dropdown list under the Subtitle Tools menu.

 Merge two subtitles:

-1. Hover your mouse over the wrench icon in the left corner of the first subtitle and click the Merge with next subtitle icon:
+1. Hover your mouse over the wrench icon in the bottom left corner of the subtitle and click the Merge with next subtitle icon.

 2. If you need to add a line break between the lines of merged text, put your cursor at the end of the first line and press SHIFT + ENTER.